MUCollective/vmc/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`modelcheck` is a visualization grammar designed for model checking.
-It provides users designing guidelines about model check visualizations and allows users to create a model check visualization in a concise and interpretable way.
-The structure of `modelcheck` grammar follows the necessary components we found in model checking.
-First, the model predictions or model features need to be extracted as a **distribution** of data from model objects, i.e. data tidying.
-Then **uncertainty representations** should be able to involved to describe the distribution of model, since the uncertainty is natural inherent inside models.
-The observed data must be somewhere in model checking as the necessity of the ground truth to know the model’s performance.
-We don’t want users to check the model with the observed data inside of their mind implicitly, so there is a need to define the observed data in model check, which deduce the need to define **comparative layouts** in model check visualization.
+`modelcheck` is a visualization grammar designed to make it easy to generate informative visualizations for model checking.
+The `modelcheck` grammar assumes a basic workflow for creating model checks.
+First, the model predictions or model features need to be extracted as a **distribution** of data from a model object, i.e. data tidying.
+Then the user must specify an **uncertainty representation** to describe the selected distribution(s).
+They must also specify the presentation of the observed data.
+The user can choose among multiple **comparative layouts** to structure their comparison between observed data and model predictions.

 ## Installation